mountains-high/Farmer_Spikes/README.md

 # Acknowledgement

-Special thanks to [jLab](https://github.com/jlab-sensing) for providing the dataset, existing code, and assistance with dataset processing
+Special thanks to [jLab](https://github.com/jlab-sensing) for providing the dataset, existing code (LSTM), and assistance with dataset processing